 A 90%

-B 80%
+В 80%

 C 70%

 D 50%

+F < 50%

+Attendance:

-Attendance: You must attend the first day of class or you will be dropped by your instructor.
+You must attend the first day and the following two weeks of classes or you will be dropped by your instructor.
 If there is an extenuating circumstance, contact your instructor at once.
-Your attendance is urged for all lectures and required for all quizzes, exams and labs.
+Your attendance is urged for all lectures and required for all quizzes, exams, and labs.
 Always sign the roll sheet to register your attendance at all lectures or labs.
 Unexcused exam, quiz and lab absences score 0.
 It is the responsibility of the student to contact the professor regarding missed work.
 If an absence is anticipated, the student should make arrangements to complete the missed assignments prior to the absence.
 In an emergency, it is the student's responsibility to contact the instructor within one class period of an exam.
 There are no laboratory make-up days.
+Roll call will be taken every class and lab.

+Quizzes:

-Quizzes: Quizzes will be given during class on Tuesday or Thursday as scheduled in syllabus, and will have a time limit.
+Quizzes will be available during class as scheduled in syllabus and will have a time limit.
 Answer keys will be available after the quiz.
 If you miss the quiz, you will not have a chance to make it up.
 The best 10 quiz scores will be used in determining your final grade.

+Exams:

-Exams: There will be three exams and one final exam.
-You must bring your own calculator (if you need one), pencil and eraser for exams.
-You are permitted to bring a molecular model kit, the instructor must approve if it is assembled in any way.
+There will be three exams and one comprehensive final exam.
+You must bring your own calculator (NOT YOUR PHONE), pencil and eraser for exams.
+A Periodic Table is attached to each exam.
 Cell phones may not be used at any time during the exam.
 Calculators may be used if approved by instructor.
 Once the exam begins you may not leave the room unless you turn in the exam, so plan to take a bathroom break before class.
 No Mobile Phones during Exam!
 Answer Keys will be available after the exam.
 PLEASE DO NOT send emails asking for your grade or exam score.
 Your grades exams will be available the next class period.